Tip

 Note: you may need to restart the kernel to use updated packages.

-The CasadiSolver can operate in a number of modes, including “safe” (default) and “fast”.
+can operate in a number of modes, including “safe” (default) and “fast”.
+The main difference between these modes is how events are handled.
 Safe mode performs step-and-check integration and supports event handling (e.g. you can integrate until you hit a certain voltage), and is the recommended for simulations of a full charge or discharge.
-Fast mode performs direct integration, ignoring events, and is recommended when simulating a drive cycle or other simulation where no events should be triggered.
+Fast mode performs direct integration, ignoring events, and is recommended when simulating a drive cycle or other simulation where no

-We’ll solve the DFN with all the default options in both “safe” and “fast” mode and compare the solutions.
+We will solve the DFN with all the default options in both “safe” and “fast” mode and compare the solutions.
 For both simulations we’ll use \(10^{-3}\) for both the absolute and relative tolerance.
-For demonstration purposes we’ll change the cut-off voltage to 3.6V so we can observe the different behaviour of the two solver modes.
+For demonstration purposes we change the cut-off voltage to 3.6V so we can observe the different behaviour of the two solver modes.

 [2]: